 Building A Team Around You In Rocklin, California

-When you work with us at Miller & Associates, a collaborative divorce team typically includes:
+When you work with us at Miller & Associates, Attorneys LLP, a collaborative divorce team typically includes:

 - Divorce coach: Divorce coaches assist clients in identifying and articulating interests and goals.
 They help the parties focus on a positive vision for the future, provide information and guidance on marital transition, and they assist in stress management by recognizing/managing emotions.
 They also facilitate teamwork, help create a parenting plan, improve the client’s capacity to communicate effectively, and help the client participate effectively and efficiently in the collaborative process.
 The parties are not required to have a divorce coach, but it is recommended.
 Many times, divorce coaches are hired in mediation or litigation cases to help control the emotions of either or both parties.